Arc card: Implementation

 Participating transit agencies are implementing Arc incrementally by fare group.

 U-Pass users became the first to use Arc in 2021, replacing special U-Pass stickers previously placed on student ID cards.
 Students at MacEwan University, Norquest College, and the University of Alberta use Arc Cards, while students attending the Northern Alberta Institute of Technology (NAIT) have student-ID cards with Arc Card technology integrated into them; making NAIT the first post-secondary institution in Canada to have such an arrangement.
 Students at NAIT and Norquest began using the Arc system in August 2021, while MacEwan University and the University of Alberta began distributing Arc Cards in September 2021.
 This roll-out replaced earlier plans for a testing phase involving 600 adult fare-paying riders, transit staff, and U-Pass holders.

 A pilot test with 500 adult fare-paying users began in January 2022, which identified issues that delayed further expansion of Arc.
 Arc opened to adult fare-paying riders on November 21, 2022.
 Some member municipalities, including Edmonton, Strathcona County, and St. Albert, marked the launch by distributing free Arc Cards for a limited time.
 Youth, young adult, and student fare groups expanded to Arc in September 2023, after a pilot test in July and August of that same year.

 A small group of seniors piloted Arc in September and October 2023, and Arc opened to all senior riders in January 2024.
 Edmonton launched Arc for its "Ride Transit" low-income fare group in August 2024.
 As of November 9, 2024, Edmonton, Fort Saskatchewan, Spruce Grove, and Strathcona County have discontinued the sales of paper passes and tickets.

+As of December 8, 2025, customers can also pay by tapping a contactless debit card, credit card (such as Visa, Mastercard, American Express, or Interac) or a mobile device (mobile phone or watch) on an Arc card reader.